 President Tuula Teeri also announced the promotion to Aalto Distinguished Professor of Juha Varto from the School of Arts, Design and Architecture.
 Professor Varto was promoted in recognition of his significant merits in visual arts and education as well as his pioneering work on research methodology for human sciences, aesthetics and philosophy.
 In his Aalto address, Professor Varto spoke on the subject “From Multidisciplinary to Transdisciplinary”.

 The President also presented awards of recognition to Aalto personnel at the ceremony.
-Head of International relations Mari-Anna Suurmunne, Vice President Hannu Seristö and Professor Turkka Keinonen were awarded the Aalto Act of the Year 2016 for skillfully negotiating and initiating the Shanghai International College of Design and Innovation with Tongji Univerisity in Shanghai.
+Head of International relations Mari-Anna Suurmunne, Vice President Hannu Seristö and Professor Turkka Keinonen were awarded the Aalto Act of the Year 2016 for skilfully negotiating and initiating the Shanghai International College of Design and Innovation with Tongji University in Shanghai.

 The Aalto Success Enabler award 2016 was given to the endowment team in the Financial Services - Head of Investment Kati Eriksson and Portfolio Managers Iivo Paukkeri and Lauri Ehanti.
 The endowment team has demonstrated high degree of expertise and professionalism in endowment management, dedication to research based knowledge, hard work and responsibility.